Pinterest has become underrated as a platform for photographers to promote their work. There’s a lot of focus on Instagram marketing right now.

 When promoting a business, you want to keep your target audience in mind.
 You want to tailor your boards to suit their needs.
 Create boards that speak to what they might be looking for when they log onto Pinterest.

-Most of my boards are examples of beautiful food and still life photography.
-I have organized them into topical boards such as Salads, Cakes, Product Shots, etc., as well as themes.
+As a food photographer, my boards feature examples of beautiful food and still life photography.
+I’ve organized them into topical boards such as Salads, Cakes, Product Shots, etc., as well as themes.
 These include dark and moody food photography and food photography lighting.

 I also have boards such as “Learn Food Photography”.
 These link to articles I have written on the topic on various sites.
 In addition, I have several boards on blogging tips, online entrepreneurship and small business.